Honors College Scholarship

 fee assessed to all students attending the university for the first time.

-- These scholarship offers are only valid for students enrolling at Towson in the term
+- These scholarship offers are only valid for students enrolling at TU in the term for

-for which they were admitted.
-If you choose to defer your admission to a different
+which they were admitted.
+If you choose to defer your admission to a different term,

-term, your scholarship offer(s) will be canceled.
-If you reapply for admission at
+your scholarship offer(s) will be canceled.
+If you reapply for admission at any point

-any point you may compete for new scholarship offers along with all other applicants
+you may compete for new scholarship offers along with all other applicants for that

 - You must pass at least 12 units per semester and must also meet the minimum cumulative

-G.P.A. and other special requirements listed on the front of this award letter.
+G.P.A. and other special requirements listed on your award letter.

 - Your total combined financial aid and educational benefits from all sources can never